Sheikh-Nightshader/QSpawn/README.md

   Then your map is ready to play in Quake.

 Notes:
 - Any texture or entity name can be used; defaults are just suggestions.
+You need a texture wad named tex.wad which contains the source textures.
+If you mapped quake before you would know.
+I have it in the .map header under worldspawn, the default directory to it.
+"C:\quake\TEX.WAD"
 - Coordinates for items and monsters are added automatically in the map file.
 - Fully CLI-based, no GUI required.
 - Need Tools for compiling .map files qbsp, vis, map etc.
+- Finally and important to mention this is only in Beta!!!
+There may be issues.
+It works and I made test maps with it.

 License:
 MIT